enseishugi/org-mode-tikz-preview/README.md

 # org-mode-tikz-preview
 Emacs org-mode is great, I love it, but every love story can't be perfect.
+However, it's not Emacs' fault, so... :heart:

 # The issue
 When previewing LaTeX code created with TikZ (!) in org-mode, it couldn't be displayed.
 The reason is very simple and lies in how previewing works: